-Your Medicare Health Benefits and Services and Prescription Drug Coverage
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Solis SPF 002 (HMO SNP)

 This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
 This is an important legal document.
 Please keep it in a safe place.